Think Twice (Celine Dion song): Critical reception

-Thom Duffy from Billboard ranked "Think Twice" as the 8th best song of 1995 saying: “more genuine than by a score of other pop divas.”
-AllMusic senior editor Stephen Thomas Erlewine wrote in his review of the album, that there was "careful production, professional songwriting (highlighted by "When I Fall in Love", "The Power of Love", and "Think Twice".)
+Thom Duffy from Billboard magazine ranked "Think Twice" as the 8th best song of 1995 saying: "more genuine than by a score of other pop divas."
+AllMusic senior editor Stephen Thomas Erlewine wrote in his review of the album, that there was "careful production, professional songwriting", highlighted by "When I Fall in Love", "The Power of Love", and "Think Twice".
 Chicago Tribune senior Brad Webber wrote a mixed review, referring to Dion's vocals as "forcefully resonant and multiflavored".
 He elaborated, "On 'The Colour of My Love' you've got to dig deep to find them, though, past the crooked roots of a Janet Jackson impersonation ('Misled' and 'Think Twice.')
 With her attempt at soul, you can categorize Dion as fairly shallow, sort of a female Michael Bolton".
 Tom Ewing from Freaky Trigger said that Dion "with a sharp, keening edge to her voice, [are] picking her words with care as she treads delicately through the song".

-Dave Sholin from the Gavin Report wrote, "By now there's little reason not to assume that Dion's remarkable vocal skill could turn "Whomp!
-There It Is" into an emotional masterpiece.
+Dave Sholin from the Gavin Report wrote, "By now there's little reason not to assume that Dion's remarkable vocal skill could turn 'Whoomp!
+There It Is' into an emotional masterpiece.
 However, her talents are much better utilized on this riveting ballad about a couple on the brink of ending a relationship".
-Dennis Hunt from LA Times compared Dion to singers like Mariah Carey and Whitney Houston.
-He noted "that grandiose, note-stretching finish" on the song.
+Dennis Hunt from LA Times compared Dion to singers like Mariah Carey and Whitney Houston, noting "that grandiose, note-stretching finish" on the song.
 Pan-European magazine Music & Media opined that Dion "interprets [the song] like a female Aaron Neville".
+In their review of the album, they wrote, "Most striking are her vocal abilities, still increasing with each release.
+On another ballad 'Think Twice', you can hear her doing the most difficult thing: the "Aaron Neville double back vocal flip."
 Alan Jones from Music Week deemed it "a ponderous power ballad, over earnest and over sung".
-John Kilgo from The Network Forty called it "another classic ballad".
+John Kilgo from The Network Forty complimented it as "another classic ballad".
 Christopher Smith from TalkAboutPopMusic described it as a "seemingly tender love song that then explodes into a power ballad".